 What is intermittent fasting?

 Intermittent fasting is a new trendy eating style that focuses on meal timing.
-This eating approach will not only help lose weight but will also improve your overall health.
-The studies show that intermittent fasting can positively influence your body and brain and can even help live longer (6, 5).
+This eating approach will not only help you lose weight but will also improve your overall health.
+The studies show that intermittent fasting can positively influence your body and brain and can even help you live longer (6, 5).
 The main idea of this method is that you cycle between periods of fasting and eating.
 However, even though intermittent fasting is more about adjusting your meal schedule, one shouldn’t forget that consuming nutrient-rich foods is just as important.
-The researches show that even if the weekly caloric intake is the same, intermittent fasters still lose weight and gain health benefits compared to a non-faster.
+Research studies show that even if weekly caloric intake is the same, intermittent fasters still lose weight and gain a host of health benefits compared to non-fasters.